-Tips for writing a stand-out CV for a Receptionist role
+How to write a stand-out CV for a receptionist job

 A professional CV needs to be easy to read and understand.
 Keep it concise, relevant and to a maximum of two A4 pages.
-Less is more and we advise to keep the format simple, using a traditional font and in black.
-Do explain all gaps in employment and make sure it is in chronological order with the most recent role at the top.
+Less is more, and we advise keeping the format simple, using a traditional font and in black.
+Do explain all gaps in employment and make sure it is in reverse chronological order with the most recent role at the top.

 Bullet point your work history

-- Answering phone calls in a timely fashion with a professional telephone manner
+- Answering phone calls in a timely fashion in a professional telephone manner

 - Overseeing the meeting room bookings